springzfx/cgproxy/readme.md

 mkdir build && cd build && cmake .. && make && make install
 ```

-It is alreay in [archlinux AUR](https://aur.archlinux.org/packages/cgproxy/).
+- It is alreay in [archlinux AUR](https://aur.archlinux.org/packages/cgproxy/).

+- DEB and RPM are packaged in [release page](https://github.com/springzfx/cgproxy/releases).

 ## How to use